Ready to pack up the car and kids? Take heed of this valuable travel advice

 If you’re trying to save money on dining when you travel, pack plenty of snacks and drinks to fight the temptation of all those fast-food signs.

 • Boredom busters: Think ahead about activities that will squash the “Are we there yet?” whine.
 Play games like scavenger hunt (give the kids a list of things to look for as you travel), make up stories where everyone adds a sentence, or teach the kids to trace your route on the map.
+You may visit this site to plan a Cayman Islands vacation.

 You can also listen to audiobooks together, or give the kids coloring pencils and paper.
 Create a workbook for the trip, and have the kids work on it.
 Bring balls and Frisbees to work off energy in pit stops.